 How to Carve a Pumpkin Step 2: Get ready, get set, goo!
 Removing the seeds and goo!

 Cut a circular lid into the pumpkin by carving a wide circle around the stem.
 Make sure it’s at least big enough to put your fist through.
 Next, pull out as many seeds and stringy goo that you can by hand, and then use a pumpkin or ice cream scoop to scrape the inside clean.

 Pumpkin Carving How-to Video #2 – DeGooing the Pumpkin

 How to Carve a Pumpkin Step 3: Applying your pumpkin carving pattern.

 Tape or pin your pattern onto your pumpkin (make sure the surface is dry so the tape will stick!).
 Use a pumpkin poking tool, awl, or nail to poke small, shallow holes through the paper, following the lines of the pattern.
 When all lines have been traced, remove pattern and save it for reference later.

-Step 4: Carving Time (Carve out you pumpkin carving pattern)
+How to Carve a Pumpkin Step 4: Carve out you pumpkin carving pattern!

 Insert your carving saw (never use a knife!) into a poked line.
 Begin sawing out each section.
 Remember, saws don’t twist and pumpkins don’t give!
 To prevent your saw from breaking, saw curved areas carefully, gently turning the saw the direction you wish to go while you continue to saw.